carlos-gg/digitalgarden/content/AI/Deep learning/Fourier Neural Operators.md

 	- [Paper explained](https://www.youtube.com/watch?v=IaS72aHrJKE)
 	- Function approximation in Fourier space instead of a the Euclidian (with conventional convolutions)
 	- Fourier representation is more efficient than CNN, it's global and continuous
-	- Convolution -> pointwise multiplication in Fourier domain
+	- Convolution -> pointwise multiplication (by matrix R, that is learned) in Fourier domain
 	- Fourier layer.
+		- Fourier transform.
+Filtering/truncating low frequency modes
+		- Non-linearity (as in other DL models)
-Filtering/truncating low frequency modes.
-Linear transform/layer to track location information (residual connection like)
+		- Linear transform/layer to track location information (just like a residual connection)
 	- FNO captures energy spectrum
+	- It can do zero-shot super-resolution: trained on a lower resolution directly evaluated on a higher resolution
 - #PAPER [MeshfreeFlowNet: A Physics-Constrained Deep Continuous Space-Time Super-Resolution Framework (Jiang 2020)](https://arxiv.org/abs/2005.01463)
 	- #TALK [ML Cluster: Karthik Kashinath, Physics-informed Machine learning for weather and climate science](https://www.youtube.com/watch?v=B_4TONeY75U)
 	- [[AI/Computer Vision/Super-resolution]]